weidengeist/Willowbot/README.md

 ## 2 Initial setup

 Open a console (on Windows: start `cmd`; on Linux/Mac: press Ctrl+Alt+T (on most desktop environments) or search for `terminal` in your application menu).
 Navigate to the directory where Willowbot is located by typing `cd`, followed by a blank space and the Willowbot location, e.g. `cd C:\Programs\Willowbot` on Windows or `cd /home/thatsme/Willowbot` on Linux/Mac.
 Now start the bot by typing `python main_cli.py` and pressing the Enter button.
 If everything is installed correctly, you should now be presented Willowbot’s message that there is no configuration file for its connection.
 It will create a template configuration file in an appropriate directory, which Willowbot will tell you in this message.
+The default directories for the configuration file `config.py` are the following ones:

+* Windows: `%appdata%\twitch\willowbot\`
+* MacOS: `/home/[user]/Library/Preferences/twitch/willowbot/`
+* Linux: `/home/[user]/.config/twitch/willowbot/`

 **Beware!** Aforementioned procedure has only been tested on Linux.
 If any information about the steps needed on Windows is incorrect and/or does not work, please let me know.